jamesdbrock/hffix/README.md

 ## C++14

 This library only depends on C++03 because it doesn't need any of the features of C++14.
-It was, however, written with the intention of being included in a C++14 build, and will interact well with all C++14 features such as, for example, `auto`, or anonymous inline functions passed as the `UnaryPredicate` to `hffix::message_reader::find_with_hint`.
+It was, however, written with the intention of being included in a C++14 build, and will interact well with all C++14 features such as, for example, `auto`, or anonymous inline functions passed as the `UnaryPredicate` to `hffix::find_with_hint`.

 ## TODO